 Here are some tips to prevent baby bottle tooth decay:

 - Start early to help your child fall asleep without a bottle.

 - After the final feeding, use a soft piece of sterile gauze or a soft baby fingertip toothbrush to wipe their teeth and gums.
 Since most babies like putting things in their mouths anyway, this is usually easy and helps introduce tooth brushing at an early age.
 If you must give them a bottle to get your child to sleep, make it plain water rather than formula, milk, or juice.

 - If the baby falls asleep while drinking, remove the bottle or breast, and gently wipe their teeth and gums as described above.

 - Never dip a pacifier in honey or sugar.

 - Start offering your child a sippy cup at six months of age.
-Plan to be rid of the bottle by twelve to fourteen months.
-By this time, you can be brushing their teeth with water at bedtime.
+Plan to have your child off of the bottle by twelve to fourteen months old.
+By this time, you can brush your child's teeth with water at bedtime.

 Most toddlers stop on their own between two and four, and up until this age, it is not recommended to make an issue of it.
 By the age of four, however, parents should begin to work with the child to break the habit.
 Children who are still sucking their thumbs when their permanent teeth come in can cause lasting damage to their teeth.

-It is easier to break a pacifier habit than thumb-sucking, because the thumb is always handy, while the parent is able to remove the pacifier.
+It is easier to break a pacifier habit than thumb-sucking because the thumb is always handy, while the parent can remove the pacifier.
 The easiest way to break a pacifier habit is in small steps.
-Keep it out of sight; remind the child that they are big kids.
-Use it only when sleeping, then remove at nap time, and use only at night, then never.
-In order to break the thumb-sucking habit, the parent needs to monitor the child, using encouragement and praise.
-Help your child to overcome insecurity by making sure they know you are on their side, and you are doing this together, not being demanding or impatient.
+Keep it out of sight; remind your child they are big kids.
+Use it only when sleeping, then remove it at nap time, and use it only at night, then never.
+To break the thumb-sucking habit, the parent needs to monitor the child, using encouragement and praise.
+Help your child to overcome insecurity by making sure they know you are on their side and you are doing this together, not being demanding or impatient.